Questions and answers CSRD and ESRS

 What is sustainability reporting?

-In a sustainability report, the undertaking provides insight into its strategy and policy on sustainability, how it implements these and how it performs on the relevant performance measures.
+In a sustainability report, the undertaking provides insight into its strategy and policy on sustainability.
+The report also contains information on how the undertaking implements these and what the effects are.
 Sustainability is a broad concept that is often connected to ESG, which stands for Environment (E), Social (S) and Governance (G).

 What is the CSRD?